ziglang/zig/README.md

 #### Library Dependencies

 These libraries must be installed on your system, with the development files available.
-The Zig compiler dynamically links against them.
+The Zig compiler links against them.

  * LLVM, Clang, and LLD libraries == 4.x